 Our care team is dedicated to helping each child grow into a healthy adult.
 Many different types of specialists work together and contribute to the care of each child.
 The core team includes transplant surgeons, pediatric hepatologists/gastroenterologists, nurses with advanced training and many years of experience in pediatric liver transplantation, registered dietitians, child life specialists and pediatric social workers.
 Other specialists also support each child’s care at different points on their path from diagnosis through recovery, including pathologists, immunologists, anesthesiologists, pediatric critical care physicians and nurses, and financial counselors.

 Enabling children to live healthy, active lives after transplant is our primary goal.
 This medical center has led the way in surgical innovations that reduce the chronic shortage of donor organs and save children’s lives.
 These innovations mean shorter wait times, so many children can receive a liver transplant before they become very sickly.

-Through its membership in the SPLIT (Studies in Pediatric Liver Transplantation) Research Group, Comer Children’s Hospital is one of 28 hospitals in North America participating in collaborative studies aimed at improving long-term outcomes for children and their liver grafts after transplantation.
+Through its membership in the SPLIT (Studies in Pediatric Liver Transplantation) Research Group, Comer Children’s is one of 28 hospitals in North America participating in collaborative studies aimed at improving long-term outcomes for children and their liver grafts after transplantation.
 This research includes a comprehensive national database for pediatric liver transplantation.
 Analysis of this data offers insights that are helping transplant teams refine care protocols before and after transplantation.